Axiom Tutoring

 Tutor for Math, CompSci, Stats, Logic

 Professional tutoring service offering individualized, private instruction for high school and college students.
 Well qualified and experienced professional with an advanced degree from Columbia University.
-Advanced/college mathematics, logic, philosophy, test prep, microeconomics, computer science and more.
+Advanced/college mathematics, logic, computer science, statistics, physics, and chemistry.

 Filtering by Category: probability theory